jonbenfri/smart-plug-control/README.md

 1. You should now see the ssid live.
 Connect to it and ssh in after connecting, using the static ip specified in `/etc/network/interfaces`: `ssh pi@192.168.0.10`

     For more info, see: [Setting up a Raspberry Pi as a Wireless Access Point](https://www.raspberrypi.org/documentation/configuration/wireless/access-point.md)

+## 3. Configure and Control Smart Plugs

+Follow [Basic Setup (Secured WiFi Network)](#basic-setup-secured-wifi-network) as above, specifying the SSID and PASSWORD for your Raspberry Pi access point as configured in the previous steps.